ignatiusmb/mauss.dev/workspace/content/routes/posts/losing-the-questions/+article.md

 the monotony isn't the problem — merely a symptom. the paralysis comes from the *search* itself.

 a change in routine seems scary. being unable to predict the outcome makes me uncomfortable, so i lock myself in the comfort zone that feels safe. venturing through unfamiliar territory rarely feels easy. how do i know if i'm making the right choice? what if i fail? what if things get worse?

+> this ties into a classic psychological trap known as the [region-beta paradox](https://en.wikipedia.org/wiki/Region-beta_paradox), which suggests that we are more likely to change a *terrible* situation than a *mildly bad* one. an intolerable (region `β`) problem triggers our psychological immune system, forcing us to act. but a "just tolerable" (region `α`) problem, like my "safe" comfort zone, isn't painful enough to motivate that change. we end up stuck in mediocrity simply because it's not bad enough to leave.

 this fear is a byproduct of overthinking. constantly traveling between the past and the future, never truly *living* in the moment. imagine going on a trip, thinking about making some memories and taking pictures — thinking about now as if it were the past in the future when looking back on the present... that's unbelievable time travel, and i used to do it all the time. i was so preoccupied with what could have been or what might be that i missed out on what *is*.